Nurse-Family Partnership is being tested in Canada

 - The Healthy Foundations Study, looking biological markers of adversity.
 Funded by the Canadian Institutes of Health Research, this study will measure how Nurse-Family Partnership may reduce the physical effects of adversity for children.

 The BC Ministry of Health is funding the BC Healthy Connections Project RCT, with support from the BC Ministry of Children and Family Development, and from the five regional Health Authorities.
-The Djavad Mowafaghian Foundation, the R. and J. Stern Family Foundation, and the Canada Research Chairs Program are providing additional supports.
+The Djavad Mowafaghian Foundation, the R. and J. Stern Family Foundation, and the Canada Research Chairs Program have provided additional supports.

 If you would like to be referred to the Nurse-Family Partnership program, please contact: